 With all this said, another point to consider here would be that if you have a motorcycle of your own, transporting it to and from Manali would actually cost you less than going through the hassle of renting a motorcycle in Manali.
 Since it is your own motorcycle, you will always have trust in its capabilities and hence the peace of mind.
 Something to think about.

 I hope this information was helpful.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum and I would be glad to answer.
+If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
+You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.